DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop7/Part_I.md

 ## 6. MCD Problems
 But what if we do not know the means for our types?
-	- We don't have the documentary data on manufacturing midpoints.
+	-We don't have the documentary data on manufacturing midpoints.
-	- We are unwilling to assume that the manufacturing midpoints apply to the local cultural tradition that generated our assemblages.
+	-We are unwilling to assume that the manufacturing midpoints apply to the local cultural tradition that generated our assemblages.

 CA offers a way forward!